zachratliff22/EulerSpigot/README.md

 #### Turn on the spigot

 Now we discuss our approach, utilizing the pattern found in *e* when representing the number in mixed radix form.
+Since *e* is a transcendental number, there isn't any pattern available for generating digits when viewing the number as a base 10 decimal.
+However, if we view the constant in [mixed radix](https://en.wikipedia.org/wiki/Mixed_radix) form i.e. 1 + (1/1)(1 + (1/2)(1 + (1/3)(1 + (1/4)(1 + ... )))), then there is a nice pattern and we can extract digits one by one.
+Look at this awesome [paper](https://academic.oup.com/comjnl/article-pdf/11/2/229/1076231/11-2-229.pdf) by A.H.J.
+Sale for more details.

+#### Running the Go Program

+`go run EulerSpigot.go 5000` will generate the first 5,000 digits of *e*

 #### Running the Haskell program

 To compile into a binary, run `ghc --make EulerSpigot.hs`.
 Then simply run the program like: `./EulerSpigot 100` to generate the first 100 digits of *e*

+#### Performance of Euler Spigot program written in Go

+This was by far the most efficient implementation.
+I was able to generate 50,000 digits in a matter of minutes, and 3 million digits in a couple of days.

 #### Performance of Euler Spigot program written in Haskell